 Correlation analysis is also an effective way to gauge the many ways an incident is impacting users.
 One of the biggest challenges today is those network monitoring solutions which are threshold/rule-based can only generate alerts based on pre-defined KPIs.
 For more accurate detection, these systems need to correlate KPIs to create new alarms that indicate real customer impact.

-- Sleeping cells is a great example, as there is no ONE specific KPI that indicates the cell is not working.
+- Sleeping cells are a great example, as there is no ONE specific KPI that indicates the cell is not working.
 The real monitoring is being done by the customers that call and complain.
 Using AI-based anomaly detection with advanced correlation capabilities is the only way to raise such an alarm.
 The correlation will use different KPIs (such as drop in downlink throughput) and will compare it to the data to analyze the actual root cause.

 - Another example is when customers can’t connect to the LTE/3G data network.
 Only by correlating between different KPIs (such as attach failures for MMEs with an increase in messages across the S6a interface) does the impact on customers become clear.